 By Andreas Framke, Tom Sims and John O'Donnell

-FRANKFURT (Reuters) - Deutsche Bank's management is considering converting the German lender into a holding company, according to three people with knowledge of the matter, a move that could make it easier for its businesses to merge with rivals.
+FRANKFURT (Reuters) - Deutsche Bank is considering an overhaul to loosen the bond between its retail and investment banks, according to three people with knowledge of the matter, a move that could make it easier to merge some or all of the group with rivals.

-This possibility is likely to be discussed at a meeting of management later this week in Hamburg, other people familiar with the matter said, as the bank's new Chief Executive, Christian Sewing, seeks to set a new course for the struggling lender.
+The possibility is likely to be discussed at a meeting of management later this week in Hamburg, other people familiar with the matter said, as the bank's new chief executive, Christian Sewing, sets a new course for the struggling lender.

 "I gravitate to the holding structure," said one of the people with direct knowledge of the debate.